-When buying Char its wise to keep in mind that the color of its flesh can vary wildly depending on whether it has been farmed of culled from the wild, and even from one aqua-farm to another, colors can vary significantly.
-Attention to color pertains to all fish species as what they eat and how vigorous they were during their lifetime obviously effects the color and flavor of their flesh.
-Deeper darker ruby tones in the flesh are often indicative of richer flavor and more active lives.
+When buying Char its wise to keep in mind that the color of its flesh can vary wildly depending on whether it has been farmed or culled from the wild.
+There is even variance from one aqua-farm to another, so the colors can vary significantly.